Medical-Image-Analysis-Laboratory/fetmrqc/README.md

 You can follow [this link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) to install Docker and NVIDIA Container Toolkit.
 After installing docker, you can download *FetMRQC* with
 ```
-docker pull tsanchez/fetmrqc
+docker pull thsanchez/fetmrqc:0.1.0
 ```

 This image by build using Ubuntu 22.04 and CUDA 12.1.
+Note that the image is heavy, around 35GB.

 #### Running FetMRQC using docker
 You have two options to run the *FetMRQC* docker.
 A wrapper script `run_docker.py` is provided in the *FetMRQC* repository and can run both main pipelines: the `reports` pipeline that generates visual reports from which quality can be assessed and the `inference` pipeline that computes the image quality metrics and performs inference using a pre-trained *FetMRQC* model.
 Both start from a [BIDS](https://bids.neuroimaging.io/) formatted directory of raw T2-weighted stacks of 2D slices.
 More details are available in the [usage](#usage) section.